Single separation incidents for young people in custody

 1. Main facts and figures

-- in 2016/17, White young people in custody had a higher rate of single separation incidents (where they are locked alone in a room) per 100 young people in custody per month, compared with young people from all other ethnic groups combined
+between April 2018 and March 2019, there was a higher rate of single separation incidents (where a young person is locked alone in a room during the day and against their will) among White young people in custody compared with young people from all other ethnic groups combined

 The ethnic categories used in this data

-The number of young people involved in single separation incidents was too small to draw any firm conclusions based on specific ethnic categories.
-Therefore, the data is broken down into the following 2 broad categories:
+The number of young people involved in restrictive physical interventions was too small to make reliable generalisations about specific ethnic categories.

 Further technical information

 Figures published before the release of the 2018 to 2019 youth justice statistics may have been revised since their original publication.